The purpose of this class is simple!

 Fully understand and choose among IBM’s many pricing mechanisms.

-- IBM offers a bewildering array of software pricing options – AWLC, AEWLC, WLC, EWLC, MWLC, zNALC, zELC, PSLC, ULC, SALC, VU, OOCoD, zIPLA, SVC, TTO, TUP, MWP, zCAP, zWPC, and CMLC.
+- IBM offers a bewildering array of software pricing options – AWLC, AEWLC, WLC, EWLC, MWLC, zNALC, zELC, PSLC, ULC, SALC, VU, OOCoD, zIPLA, SVC, TTO, TUP, MWP, zCAP, zWPC, CMLC, and the newest addition, Container Pricing.
 Do you and your contract administrator understand these options and how you can leverage them to minimize your bills?

 - Are you familiar with all of the methods and products for capping your workloads to take maximum advantage of sub-capacity pricing?